The Swiss Army - Fierce Fighting Unit of the Middle Ages

 19th C. painting of Charles Gleyre "The Helvetians force the Roman to pass under the yoke"

-On August 1, 1291, three mountain cantons in the Alpine regions – Schwyz, Uri, and Unterwalden – formed an alliance to collectively defend peace and enhance the autonomy of their region against Habsburg incursions.
-Their united efforts, documented in the Federal Charter of 1291, represent one of the oldest written documents of the Swiss Confederacy, marking the roots of the Swiss nation.
+On August 1, 1291, the cantons of Schwyz, Uri, and Unterwalden formed a defensive alliance to safeguard their freedoms from Habsburg incursions.
+Their pact, known as the Federal Charter of 1291, is one of the earliest documents of the Swiss Confederacy and marks the symbolic birth of the Swiss nation.

 The Swiss Federal Charter of 1291 (Bundebrief)